Child Tax Credit: Three IRS Tools To Help You Get What You're Owed

 How Much Can You Get?

 The IRS will pay $3,600 per child to parents of children up to age five.
 Half will come as six monthly payments, and half as a 2021 tax credit.
 That comes out to $300 per month and another $1,800 at tax time.
 The total amount changes to $3,000 per child for parents of six to 17 year olds, or $250 per month and $1,500 at tax time.
-The IRS will make a one-time payment of $500 for dependents age 18 or fulltime college students up through age 24.READ MORE: Child Tax Credit: IRS Facing Possible Implementation Problems For Monthly Check
+The IRS will make a one-time payment of $500 for dependents age 18 or fulltime college students up through age 24.READ MORE: Tax Refund Delays: Why Does The IRS Still Have 35 Million Unprocessed Tax Returns?

 Payment amounts will be based on the modified adjusted gross income (AGI) reflected on a parent or parents’ 2020 tax filing.
 (AGI is the sum of one’s wages, interest, dividends, alimony, retirement distributions and other sources of income minus certain deductions, such as student loan interest, alimony payments and retirement contributions.)
 The amount phases out at a rate of $50 for every $1,000 of annual income beyond $75,000 for an individual and beyond $150,000 for a married couple.
 The benefit will be fully refundable, meaning it will not depend on the recipient’s current tax burden.
 Qualifying families will receive the full amount, regardless of much they earn or how little they owe in taxes.
 There is no limit to the number of dependents that can be claimed.